api-platform/docs/core/graphql.md

 ### Disabling system providers and processors

-If you need to, you can disable some states providers and state processors done by the resolvers, for instance if you don't want your data to be validated.
+If you need to, you can disable some states providers and state processors, for instance if you don't want your data to be validated.

 The following table lists the system states providers and states processors you can disable in your resource configuration.